Pentax 17 Camera Review: A Modern Wonder

 • Moon (with flash).
 Atmospheric party photos - in a dark environment this will do a flash to expose a subject close to the lens but will then stay open to expose the background with natural light.
 Can be tricky to master, but really useful.

 Definitely not a perfect execution - I was hand-holding rather than on a stable surface.
-But you can see the main subject of each scene frozen by the flash whilst the background is still clearly exposed (with some light blur!) by the shutter remaining open.
+But you can see the main subject of frozen by the flash whilst the background is still clearly exposed (with some light blur!) by the shutter remaining open.

 • B (bulb).
 Super-long exposures where I know the camera’s inbuilt meter won’t be able to accurately calculate what’s needed.
 So astrophotography, or light painting, a nicely blurred carousel spinning round at a Christmas market, or your favourite band in motion.